 For dogs of all breeds, a ‘squeak’ noise can trigger all kinds of emotions and feelings.
 For some pups, hearing a small squeak could trigger their protective instincts, thinking it is a puppy to care for.
 For others, it can impact their hunting instincts, with some dogs bred to hunt small animals.

 When you initially introduce the toy to your pup and give it a squeak, their instinctive prey drive will kick in, telling them there’s a small animal that they’ll want to chase.
-What follows could be constant whining or crying from your pup who’s become frustrated that the hunt for this small animal never seems to come to an end.
+What follows could be constant whining or crying from your pup, who’s become frustrated that the hunt for this small animal never seems to come to an end.

-The best of intentions when purchasing the squeaky toy can actually trigger some kind of stress for your pup, who will get upset if they don’t like the toy.
+The best of intentions when purchasing a squeaky toy can actually trigger some kind of stress for your pup, who will get upset if they don’t like the toy.
 It’s always important to remember not to lose your temper or patience with your pup if they continuously cry around the squeaky toy because, after all, it was you who bought it.

 Stress and annoyance